 Admitted fellows will look for projects and conduct interviews with prospective faculty mentors in May, 2014.

 Mandatory Orientation for admitted fellows will be May 29 - 30, 2014.

 Admitted fellows will conduct their research June 2 - August 8th, 2014.

 All Fellows are required to present their research via poster presentations during the UROP Summer Fellowship Symposium, tentatively scheduled for July 31st, 2014.

-Fellows will be paid a work stipend of $3,500 for 40 hours/week for 10 weeks.
+Most fellows work 40 hours per week for 10 weeks and receive a $3,500 stipend.
 The hours and weeks are divided as follows:

 - The first week is devoted completely to training with the remaining nine weeks devoted to conducting actual research with a faculty sponsor.